IBM/resilient-java-microservices-with-istio/README.md

 [Istio](http://istio.io) is an open platform that provides a uniform way to connect, manage, and secure microservices.
 Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices, all without requiring changes to the code of your microservice.
 Istio provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars, an extended version of the  [Envoy](https://lyft.github.io/envoy/) proxy, in the same Pod as your microservice.

 [MicroProfile](http://microprofile.io) is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
-[Microservice Builder](https://developer.ibm.com/microservice-builder/) builds on top of MicroProfile.io, and provides extension for containerized apps created using the tool to be deployed to Kubernetes.

-The Microservice Builder [sample application](https://github.com/WASdev/sample.microservicebuilder.docs) is a web application for managing a conference and is based on a number of discrete microservices.
-The front end is written in Angular; the backing microservices are in Java.
-All run on WebSphere Liberty, in Docker containers managed by Kubernetes.

 # Prerequisite